dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="March 17th Update"}
 {:.faded}

 This article serves to give an analysis and breakdown of the various top performing Pokemon in terms of battling Raid Bosses.
-The main aspect important in an attacker is high DPS (Damage Per Second), meaning that bulkier Pokemon with high Defense or HP won't be as useful.
+The main aspect important in an attacker is high `*[DPS]: Damage Per Second` (Damage Per Second), meaning that bulkier Pokemon with high Defense or HP won't be as useful.
 Pokemon with simply high Attack, and powerful moves, will prevail here.
 Also, it's a high priority for attackers to exclusively use moves matching one of their Types, like a Fire-type Pokemon using a Fire-type move, as it would gain STAB (Same Type Attack Bonus), making the move 25% more powerful.
 Finally, having a moveset where both moves are the same Type is commonly called a "Double-[type]" moveset, and is almost always ideal.

 > Charizard, a Fire/Flying-type Pokemon, with the Fast Move of **Fire Spin** and the Charge Move of **Blast Burn** would be considered to have a **Double-Fire Moveset**, allowing it to constantly deal Super-Effective damage on a Bug, Grass, or Ice-type opponent, and would deal 25% more damage due to STAB with both moves.
 {:.note title="Example of an Ideal Attacker"}

-> This guide expects an understanding of the terms "[Elite Move](/go/glossary/#elite-move)", "[STAB](/go/glossary/#stab-same-type-attack-bonus)", and "[DPS](/go/glossary/#dps-damage-per-second)".
+> This guide expects an understanding of the terms "[Elite Move](/go/glossary/#elite-move)", "[STAB](/go/glossary/#stab-same-type-attack-bonus)", and "[`*[DPS]: Damage Per Second`](/go/glossary/#`*[DPS]: Damage Per Second`-damage-per-second)".
 Visit the [Glossary](/go/glossary/) if you encounter any terms you're unfamiliar with.
 {:.note title="Helpful Note"}
 {:.faded}